afanasyev-ilya/vgl_site/index.markdown

 ### VGL cross-platform API

 In addition, VGL provides a unified interface for porting VGL-based implementations for other other architectures with high-bandwidth memory, such as NVIDIA GPUs.
-Thus, VGL user can launch the developed implementations of graph algorithms on different architectures, available to him, with only minor code modifications (inserting __device__ directive before lambda functions).
+Using cross-platform API a VGL user can launch graph algorithms implementations on different architectures with only minor code modifications (for example inserting __device__ directive before lambda functions).

 ### Using VGL